Red Sox vs. Astros Player Props Betting Odds

-Player props are listed for Kyle Tucker and Rafael Devers, among others, when the Houston Astros host the Boston Red Sox at Minute Maid Park on Tuesday at 8:10 PM ET.
+Kyle Tucker and Rafael Devers are two of the players with prop bets for the taking when the Houston Astros and the Boston Red Sox square off at Minute Maid Park on Wednesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!